Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 ## Community
-If you have any type of issue, you need help, or you just want to suggest a new feature please open a GitHub Issue.
+If you have any type of issue, you need help, or you just want to suggest a new feature, please open a GitHub Issue.
 Don't write me on [Instagram](https://www.instagram.com/tkd_alex/), [Telegram](https://t.me/TkdAlex), [Discord](https://discordapp.com/users/641397388132483121), [Twitter](https://twitter.com/TkdAxel) (but you can follow me 😆) or somewhere else.
-If you don't have an account on this platform you can create, It's free.
-I do not want to be rude, but if you have a problem, maybe another user can have also the same problem and your issue can help the community.
+If you don't have an account on this platform, you can create it.
+It's free.
+I do not want to be rude, but if you have a problem, maybe another user can also have the same problem, and your issue can help the community.
 Same for the new feature, your idea can help other users, and It's beautiful to discuss between us.

-If you want to help on this project please leave a star 🌟 and share with your friends! 😎
+If you want to help on this project, please leave a star 🌟 and share it with your friends! 😎

 A coffee is always a sign of LOVE ❤️

 <a href="https://www.buymeacoffee.com/tkdalex" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/lato-yellow.png" alt="Buy Me A Coffee" height="41" width="174"></a>

-If you have any issue, or you want to contribute you are welcome!
+If you have any issues or you want to contribute, you are welcome!
 But please before read the [CONTRIBUTING.md](/CONTRIBUTING.md)

 ## Main difference from the original repository:

 - Improve the logging
-- Final report with all the datas
+- Final report with all the data
 - Rewrite the entire code using classe instead of module with global variables
-- Automatic download the followers list and use as input
+- Automatic download the follower's list and use it as input
 - Better 'Watch Streak' strategy in priority system [#11](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/issues/11)
 - Auto claim game drops from Twitch inventory [#21](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/issues/21) Read more about game drops [here](https://help.twitch.tv/s/article/mission-based-drops)
-- Place the bet / make prediction and won or lose (🍀) your channel points!
+- Place the bet / make a prediction and win or lose (🍀) your channel points!
 No browser needed. [#41](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/issues/41) ([@lay295](https://github.com/lay295))

 ## Logs feature